RonaldAtGitHub/HCL/README.md

 In this project we call the gradle task buildAuditCase to update the manifest.

-The update site is saved on `..\in nl.c2c.ac.bootstrap\build\distributions` and then this `.zip` file is installed in the `updatesite.nsf` within Domino.
+After the build the update site is saved on `..\in nl.c2c.ac.bootstrap\build\distributions`.
+This zip can be either installed in the `updatesite.nsf` within Domino or unpacked and saved in the domino data folder `domino\workspace\applications`.

-## Build & Use this project
+## Use this project

-- We use gradle buildAuditCase to build an update site.
-  - The update site is saved in `..\nl.c2c.ac.bootstrap\build\distributions`
-- To make it work on a clean windows machine we needed to set ECLIPSE_HOME in the windows environment settings.
+- To make it work on a clean windows machine we needed to set ECLIPSE_HOME in the windows environment settings, but it should work without this.
+The
-- IntelliJ, eclipse and the Domino server must be running on the same (development) machine
+- IntelliJ, Eclipse and the Domino server must be running on the same (development) machine to make this work.

-- In this project we showcase how we work with plugin.xml, HttpAcServlet to run a Jersey server to provide a REST API.
+## Build steps

 In order to build this project follow these steps:
 1. Clone the repository
-2. Open the project in IntelliJ
+2. Open the project in IntelliJ as gradle project
-   1. Run the gradle task `buildAuditCase` to build the manifest files within `../META-INF/MANIFEST.MF`.
+   1. Run the gradle task `assemble` to build the manifest files within `../META-INF/MANIFEST.MF`.
 Make sure these files exists before you continue.
 3. Open the project in eclipse (Administrator Mode) (Make sure the input source has loaded the bundles (`ac` & `ac.api2` & `ac.bootstrap`)).
    1. Make sure you have the Xpage SDK plugin installed in eclipse.
       1. Download the plugin from [OpenNTF](https://www.openntf.org/main.nsf/project.xsp?r=project/XPages%20SDK%20for%20Eclipse%20RCP/releases/FFD60C3A085D3553862585E700563AE6)